8483/notes/README.md

 If you can't explain in a few words what you do, and some people say "Oh, that's pretty interesting...", it's a mistake, and usually a sign of unclear thinking, or a need that is not big enough.

+# Solopreneur

+1. You need to go all-in on either distribution (sales, influencer, content) or product (coding, design).
+You outsource the other.
+2. You need the expertise in a technical skill, be it copywriting, design, coding, finance...
+3. You need leverage, in the forms of code, media or capital.
+You can't use labor.

 ### **Overview**

 -   [Focus](./topics/startupFocus.md)